 - Walking for the day: 20 km, 5 hours

-- Overnight in a 3-star hotel (Hotel Insua or similar), breakfast included
+- Accommodation: 3-star hotel (Hotel Insua or similar)

 Your final stage!
 The day begins with a climb through Concorbión, after which you’ll head back down to the beach.
 From here, the Finisterre Way more or less follows the coastline and the extensive Langosteira beach towards Finisterre, offering beguiling views of the cape.
 You walk skirting the cliffs, taking in the wild Atlantic coast.
 The “end of the world” is further 3 km from the fishing village and is marked with a lighthouse.